cseelye/pxe-server/README.md

 # pxe-server
 All in one DHCP/TFTP/HTTP server container for installing linux over the network via PXE booting.
+This is written to automate installing Ubuntu 20.04 server, but can install other distros with some tweaks.

 Note that the container will run on macOS/Windows, but will not serve DHCP correctly (due to the way docker works on those platforms plus some assumptions in dhcpd).
 These instructions are written to be used on linux.